Installing Solar Panels Can Create a Reduced Tax Burden

 Looking for a good reason to make the switch to solar?
-If a dramatically reduced electric bill every month isn’t reason enough, you could also benefit from other great incentives including tax credits.
+If a dramatically reduced electric bill every month isn’t reason enough, you could also benefit from other great incentives including various tax credits.
 Odds are you’ve probably heard about the Residential Renewable Energy Tax Credit, otherwise known as the Federal Investment Tax Credit, or ITC for short.
-Let’s take a look at how this incentive works.

 Many people think that this tax credit shows up in their refund every year or they somehow receive a check from the government once they file their taxes.
 This isn’t how this credit works—instead, you see the savings immediately when you complete your federal tax return for the year.
 The amount of your credit is applied towards your tax burden for the year, which then leaves you with a significantly smaller amount you owe.

 - Say you spend $10,000 installing your solar panel system and you have a tax burden of $15,000 at the end of the year.
 You would be allowed to claim up to $3,000 of your panel installation costs, reducing your tax burden to just $12,000.
 When you consider much of this will have already been withheld by your employer through payroll, you will owe very little, if anything!

 - Now say you spend $20,000 and you have a tax burden at the end of the year of just $6,000.
 In this instance, you’d be allowed to claim a credit of up to $6,000 on your taxes.
 Since the ITC pays for your entire tax burden, you would owe nothing and be allowed to claim arguably your full tax refund.

 Make the Investment Today - Call Sea Bright Solar!